House of Wax (1953 film): Production

 Filmed under the working title The Wax Works, House of Wax was Warner Bros.' answer to the surprise 3D hit Bwana Devil, an independent production that premiered in November 1952.
 Seeing promise in the future of 3D films, Warner Bros. contracted Julian and Milton Gunzburg's Natural Vision 3D system, the same one used for Bwana Devil, and decided to film a remake of their 1933 two-color Technicolor thriller Mystery of the Wax Museum, which was based on Charles S. Belden's three-act play The Wax Works.
 Although the entire newspaper angle of the earlier film was eliminated and Mystery was set in the year it was released, whereas House of Wax was set in circa 1902, the two films have many similarities in plot and dialogue.

 Among the foregrounded uses of 3D in the film were scenes featuring fights, can-can girls, and a paddle ball-wielding barker.
 In what may be the film's cleverest and most startling 3D effect, the shadowy figure of one of the characters seems to spring up out of the theater audience and run into the screen.
-As director Andre DeToth was blind in one eye, he was unable to experience stereo vision or 3D effects.
+As director Andre de Toth was blind in one eye, he was unable to experience stereo vision or 3D effects.
 Vincent Price recalled: "It’s one of the great Hollywood stories.
 When they wanted a director for [a 3D] film, they hired a man who couldn’t see 3D at all!
-André de Toth was a very good director, but he really was the wrong director for 3D.
+André de Toth was a very good director, but he may not have been suited to direct a 3D movie.
 He’d go to the rushes and say 'Why is everybody so excited about this?'
 It didn’t mean anything to him.
 But he made a good picture, a good thriller.
 He was largely responsible for the success of the picture.
 The 3D tricks just happened—there weren’t a lot of them.
 Later on, they threw everything at everybody."
-Some modern critics feel DeToth's inability to see depth is what makes the film superior, since he was more concerned with telling a thrilling story and getting believable performances from the actors than simply tossing things at the camera.
+Some modern critics feel de Toth's inability to see depth is what makes the film superior since he was more concerned with telling a thrilling story and getting believable performances from the actors than simply tossing things at the camera.